Choosing your job is a personal choice but research is important to do; for you to plan your future steps carefully.

 - If you want to insert your picture in your CV, ensure the picture is with your professional look.

-Last but not least, all the things that you put into your CV, you need to Tell the Truth.
-You will be in heap trouble when it comes your future employer checking your background and references.
+Last but not least, all the things that you put into your CV, you need to Tell the Truth to avoid unnecessary problem with your future employer.
+It is a common practice for a company to check your professional background to previous superiors/companies to ensure your story.
 The last thing you want is to start working and then lose it because you’re lying in your CV.
-You also may get caught during an interview stage when you suddenly cannot answer questions on what you claim to know.